 George Tate – Video Editing

 Sallie’s son was diagnosed with ADHD at the age of 15 after many years of challenges at school.
-She was concerned that ADHD was so poorly understood in an educational environment and decided to get involved to help bring about change through donating her time to ADHD Richmond & Kingston.
+She was concerned that ADHD was so poorly understood in an educational environment and decided to get involved to help bring about change through donating her time to ADHD Embrace.
 She believes that through training and greater awareness teaching staff could better identify and understand ADHD.
-Sallie has been a critical part of our fundraising and partnerships work.
+Sallie volunteers in our School Outreach Programme, to raise awareness of ADHD and ADHD Embrace’s work with families and professionals amongst teachers in local schools .
+She also is actively involved in our fundraising.

 Tamsin Crook – Meet-ups Facilitator